Masked Gradient-Based Causal Structure Learning: Background and Related Work

-An important issue of causal structure learning is the identifiability of the true causal graph, defined as follows. \begin{definition}[Identifiability] Consider an SEM defined on a DAG $\cal G$ with marginal distribution $P(X)$.
-Then $\cal G$ is said to be identifiable if no other SEMs can induce the same distribution $P(X)$ with a different DAG. \end{definition} In general, however, it is impossible to recover $\cal G$ using only the observational data from $P(X)$.
-To proceed, \citet{Peters2014causal} have shown that if we consider only a subclass of SEMs, the \emph{restricted ANMs} where $f_i$'s and the density functions of $\epsilon_i$'s and $X$ do not solve a system of three-order differential equations (see~\citet[Cond.~19]{Peters2014causal} or Appendix~\ref{sec:additional_ident}), then the true DAG is identifiable.
-Other identifiable SEMs include linear non-Gaussian acyclic model \cite{Shimizu2006lingam,Shimizu2011directlingam}, linear-Gaussian model with equal noise variances \cite{Peters2014causal}, and post-nonlinear causal model \cite{Zhang2009identifiability}.
-We will focus on the restricted ANMs on identifiability issues.
+In general, however, it is impossible to recover $\cal G$ using only observational data from $P(X)$, because the underlying DAG is generally not identifiable without further assumption on the SEM \citep{Peters2014causal,Zhang2015estimation}.
+Hence, causal structure learning methods generally estimate, or whose output has to be converted to, the Markov equivalence class in order to have causal interpretation.
+This fact relates to the \emph{identifiability} issue in causal structure learning: given an SEM defined on a DAG $\cal G$ with distribution $P(X)$, we say that $\mathcal G$ is \emph{identifiable} if no other SEMs can induce the same distribution $P(X)$ with a different DAG.
+Fortunately, \citet{Peters2014causal} have shown that if we consider only a subclass of SEMs, the {restricted ANMs} where $f_i$'s and the density functions of $\epsilon_i$'s and $X$ do not solve a system of three-order differential equations (see~\citet[Condition~19]{Peters2014causal}), then the true DAG is identifiable.
+Other identifiable models include linear non-Gaussian model \cite{Shimizu2006lingam}, linear Gaussian model with equal noise variances \cite{Peters2013identifiability}, post-nonlinear model \cite{Zhang2009identifiability}, etc. In this work, we will focus on the restricted ANMs for identifiability issues.